django/deps/draft/0000-background-workers.rst

    from django.tasks import TaskResult, TaskStatus, Task

    class MyBackendTaskResult(TaskResult):
-      task: TaskResult
+      task: Task
-      """The task of which this is a result"""
+      """The task for which this is a result"""

-      priority: int | None
-      """The priority of the task"""

-      run_after: datetime | None
-      """The earliest time the task will be executed"""

       status: TaskStatus
       """The status of the running task"""

-      queue_name: str | None
-      """The name of the queue the task will run on """

       args: list
       """The arguments to pass to the task function"""